soxtoby/StyleMap/readme.md

 ```

 ## CSS Variables
-Since style are declared statically, CSS variables are indispensable for dynamic styling.
+Since styles are declared statically, CSS variables are indispensable for dynamic styling.
 StyleMap variables provide type-safety and default units by specifying the CSS property they will be used for.

 First declare the variable:
 ```ts